So you’re the proud owner of an RV. Congratulations! Way to go!

 I can honestly say that Westinghouse generators are among the best you can get and in general perform better than the IMHO slightly overrated Generac generators.

 As far as their camping generators go, my personal pick is Westinghouse iGen2200.
 I’ve listed it both on my lists of top 10 quietest generators and the best inverter generators.
-It is a truly excellent inverter generator which can easily compete with its Japanese counterparts.
+It is a truly excellent inverter generator that can easily compete with its Japanese counterparts.

 Yeah, I know what you might be thinking now.
 We also hate crappy electric equipment made in China which always works fine until you really need it badly and that’s when it suddenly breaks without warning.